gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 ### `GatsbyImage`

-These props are passed directly to the component, and are not to be confused with [image options](#alloptions), which are passed to the GraphQL resolver when using dynamic images.
+This component accepts all [shared props](#shared-props), as well as the one below.
+These props are passed directly to the component, and are not to be confused with [image options](#all-options), which are passed to the GraphQL resolver when using dynamic images.

 | Prop    | Type              | Default | Description                                                         |
 | ------- | ----------------- | ------- | ------------------------------------------------------------------- |